 Confusion Matrix is a great tool to help you understand if the AI model of your bot is performing well in terms of intent recognization, and solve the confusion by moving trained expressions between an Intent pair.
 It is there to show possible inconsistencies in manually trained expressions.

 Read more about it in Confusion Matrix Explained.

 From the left side menu, go to Training Center > Confusion Matrix.
 Once there, you will see two tabs on top: List of Issues and Confusion Matrix.
 We suggest starting from List of Issues.

 In List of issues, sort by Priority and start from the high and medium ones.
 Click Solve Issue > Manage Expressions to get to the expressions management view (see below).

-With our AI super power, we have made this easier for you by highlighting the expressions that need to be managed.
-Here are the options of actionables needed from you after going through the highlighted messages carefully:
+With our AI superpower, we have made this easier for you by highlighting the expressions that need to be managed.
+Here are the options of actionable needed from you after going through the highlighted messages carefully: